 Turn this potentially negative marketing trend into an opportunity by creating an experience in your retail store that adds so much value that it cannot be replaced by a website.

 Create a wonderful environment to experience.
 IKEA creates such a unique and exciting environment that many IKEA fans in Colorado would actually plan vacations to visit the closest physical location in Utah.
 Whole Foods takes considerable care to make the experience of visiting one of its markets an entertaining and inspirational experience for food fans.
 At Webolutions, guests to our office enjoy massage chairs, gourmet snacks and freshly-prepared lattes.
 Other Webolutions’ clients bake cookies for their guests, have a play area set aside for kids, or send special fruit pies to celebrate a completed project.
+Properly labeled and organized gondola shelving can improve product visibility and enable customers to find what they need independently.
 What can you add to make a visit to your location an experience that cannot be duplicated?

 Customers who have their smartphones out may be looking to buy.
 Engage someone who is busy on their phone and see what has brought them into your store.
 If they are showrooming, they are beyond doing research or “just browsing” and are looking to make a purchase.
 Take the opportunity to engage face-to-face and cross-sell additional products and services that make sense.

 Help customers make the correct decision.
 Turn your customer service team into a competitive edge by focusing on consultative selling.
 Electronics is a category where there are so many product features to consider that a knowledgeable in-store customer service experience will often outweigh a small discount from an online retailer.
 Ongoing training to develop sales skills and product knowledge for your staff is the best way to maximize this asset.
 When your team thoroughly understands the products they sell and are encouraged to take time to find the right fit for each customer through discussion and engagement, customers leave feeling confident in their selection.